National Asthma Forum: Thursday, June 9 and Friday, June 10, 2011

 National Environmental Leadership Award in Asthma Management Recognition Ceremony

-The U.S. EPA honored the 2011 Asthma Award winners at this year’s National Asthma Forum.
-This award recognizes health plans, health care providers and communities in action for their leadership in addressing environmental triggers as part of their comprehensive asthma programs.
+EPA honored the 2011 Asthma Award winners at the 2011 National Asthma Forum.
+This award recognizes health plans, health care providers, and communities in action for their leadership in addressing environmental triggers as part of their comprehensive asthma programs.
 These exceptional programs serve as national models and mentors for community asthma care improvement.
 Learn more about this year’s winners by visiting their program profiles:

 Centene Corporation, Nurtur, MHS